agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

     ##  [6] "r231017b.pdf" "r231011g.pdf" "r231010g.pdf" "r231010e.pdf" "r231010d.pdf"
     ## [11] "r231010c.pdf" "r231010b.pdf"

-Setting the threshold at 250 words is a pure rule of thumb: it allows having only true positive, but it does not prevent for having false negative (missing document with OCR problem).
-It should be possible to find a better method to assess which pdf have no OCR.
+Setting the threshold at 250 words is a pure rule of thumb: it allows having only true positive, but it does not prevent for having false negative (missing documents with OCR problem).
+It should be possible to find a better method to assess which PDF have no OCR.

-Here is an example of a problematic pdf:
+Here is an example of a problematic PDF:

 ``` r
 text_data %>%